j-d-b/tas-server/README.md

 ```

 Then, log files can be found at `/var/lib/docker/volumes/tas-server-logs/` on the host machine.

-### Docker Compose
-The Dockerized `tas-server` is exciting when used with [Docker Compose](https://docs.docker.com/compose/) to simultaneously start, setup, and connect to a MariaDB database with a single command.

-I've done this in the [`tas-backend`](https://github.com/j-d-b/tas-backend) project.

 ## Project Organization
 All JavaScript is located in `lib/`